diggerhq/digger/README.md

   <a href="https://digger.dev">Website</a>
 </h2>

-TFrun by Digger is Github Action that runs Terraform `plan` and `apply` with PR-level locks
+Digger is Github Action that runs Terraform `plan` and `apply` with PR-level locks

 Unlike Terraform Cloud or Spacelift, terraform jobs run natively in your Github Actions - no need to share sensitive data with another CI system